thegetty/ancient-glass/transmittal-text/markdown/04 Cat 1-50 FINAL.md

 ## Comments and Comparanda

 On core-formed alabastra of this period see comments on [2003.194](#cat).
 The alabastron probably belongs to the fashion of archaicizing vases that were imitating archaic prototypes.
 In this case for the prototype of the shape of the body see a clay alabastron from Kamiros, dated between the 610–550 BCE, kept in the British Museum: <https://www.britishmuseum.org/collection/object/G_1860-0404-49>.
 The production technique indicates a much later date, and the object is made of the exact same glass as the jug [2003.476](#num) and the patella [2003.234](#num).
-See also comments of Axel von Saldern corroborating this dating and ascribing it to the early imperial colored glass vessels ({von Saldern et al. 1974}, p.
+See also comments of Axel von Saldern corroborating this dating and ascribing it to the early imperial colored glass vessels ([[von Saldern et al. 1974]], p.
 112, no. 300).

 ## Provenance